gnulag/gnulag.net/README.md

 * Get a [Snoonet BNC](https://snoonet.org/bnc) account (if you don't already have one),
   or set up a [Quassel Core](https://quassel-irc.org/) somewhere.
 * Alternatively, ping **crystalmett** or **browndawg** for an account on their server.
+* If you've been to Snoonet for more than a month, they have their own bouncer.

 ### Can I ask for programming / unix help?